Doesn't seem familiar? Jump to the "Ultra" help about accessing grades.

 Want to dive in and focus on one course?
 Select a course name to go to that course's grades page.
 You may have two types of courses.

 Next to the name of your course, you'll find your overall grade.
-Select your overall grade to see how it's calculated.
+If your instructor has set up the overall grade, select the grade pill to see how it's calculated.

 Doesn't seem familiar?
 Jump to the "Original" help about viewing grades inside a course.